Views on Ramakrishna

 Ramakrishna (1836–1886) was a 19th-century Indian mystic whose teachings form the foundation of the Ramakrishna religious movement, Ramakrishna Order and Ramakrishna Mission.

 Religious views

 Ultimate reality

-Swami Medhananda, HOD, Dept of Philosophy, Ramakrishna Mission Vivekananda University, a doctorate in philosophy from the University of California, Berkeley, in 2018 published a book-length philosophical interpretation of Ramakrishna's teachings with Oxford University Press.
+Swami Medhananda, Head of the Department of Philosophy at the Ramakrishna Mission Vivekananda University, who holds a doctorate in philosophy from the University of California, Berkeley, published a book-length philosophical interpretation of Ramakrishna's teachings with the Oxford University Press in 2018.

 Maharaj argues that "Ramakrishna's spiritual standpoint of vijnana holds the key to understanding his nuanced position on religious diversity", and his analysis of Ramakrishna "combines detailed exegesis with cross-cultural philosophical investigation".